caoliver/CAOplugs/README.txt

 Thus for a knob set to 4, with in shift voltage of -6, and the switch in the third (100s) position, the frequency (V/Oct) is shifted by 100*(4-6) = -200Hz.

+AddAll:

+Take a single voltage (Maybe a V/Oct), and produce up to four sums with four independent voltages.